Simon-Brandt/ShellArgparser/docs/reference/colors_and_styles.md

 Both `ARGPARSER_USE_STYLES` and the (deprecated) [`ARGPARSER_USE_STYLES_IN_FILES`](environment_variables/environment_variables.md#9459-argparser_use_styles_in_files) allow, when set in the environment, on the command line, or in a configuration file, overriding the informal [no-color standard](https://no-color.org/ "no-color.org")'s `NO_COLOR` environment variable.
 If given, and not set to the empty string, the latter globally disables ANSI colorization in any software supporting the standard, including the Argparser. `ARGPARSER_USE_STYLES` and `ARGPARSER_USE_STYLES_IN_FILES` then disable `NO_COLOR`'s effect selectively for the Argparser, if desired, and turn the colors back on.

 A number of colors and styles is available.
-You don't need to remember the SGR codes, they're only internally used and given here for reference of what to expect from the keywords for the colors and styles.
+You don't need to remember the SGR codes and Unicode codepoints/characters, they're only internally used and given here for reference of what to expect from the keywords for the colors and styles.
 Further note that the actual RGB/Hex color values will depend on the output device.

 <!-- <table caption="Available colors and their SGR codes"> -->
 *Tab.
 7: Available colors and their SGR codes.*